panjanek/attiny85logbook/README.md

 # Geocaching Gadget: attiny85logbook
+If you are new to geocaching go to https://www.geocaching.com/ Each geocaching hide contains small paper logbook where people log their visit using pencil.
+Additionally, geocache can contain some fun objects.
-Geocaching Gadget: Geocaching digital logbook with tiny OLED screen.
-Operated with two push buttons and simple UI.
+This project is a geocaching gadget: Digital logbook with tiny OLED screen, operated with two push buttons and simple UI.
+Geocachers can enter their nick to the digital logbook or browse the list of saved nicks.

 ## Features